wcvanvan/wcvanvan.github.io/_projects/HumanIdentification.md

 <a href="https://github.com/wcvanvan/HumanIdentification" target="_blank" class="btn btn--primary">View on Github</a>
 </div>

-The forward part of a CNN, using the model trained by the library "libfacedetect" (written by my teacher)
+The forward propagation part of a CNN, using the model trained by the library "<a href="https://github.com/ShiqiYu/libfacedetection">libfacedetection</a>" (written by my teacher)

 capable of distinguishing human and scenery pictures and giving the reliability of the test